Ruger 10/22: Magazines

 The "40th anniversary edition" BX-1CLR rotary magazine for Ruger 10/22.
 The clear body of the magazines shows its unusual rotary operation; the red cogwheel-like part is the rotary cartridge holder/follower.

 Two aftermarket 25-round magazines attached in Jungle style.

 There are many types of magazines for the Ruger 10/22.
 The standard 10/22 ships with a black 10-round polymer rotary magazine, the BX-1.

+In the mid 1980s many business ventures grew out of competition to supply the 10/22 with high-capacity alternatives to its standard 10-round magazine.
+Early producers were Condor, Eaton Supply, Butler Creek, Ram-Line, and Eagle International.
+After the expiration of the Federal Assault Weapons Ban (1994-2004), production of high-capacity magazines resumed with new firearm accessory companies like Pro-Mag, Black Dog, HC MAGS, and Tactical Innovation.
+Capacities ranged from 25-round "banana" magazines to 50-round drum and "teardrop" magazines.

-Ruger has also introduced a transparent polycarbonate version ("40th-anniversary edition") of the BX-1 called the BX-1CLR, as well as a 1-round version for training and a 5-round version for states or countries that restrict magazine capacities.
+In 2004, Ruger introduced a transparent polycarbonate version ("40th-anniversary edition") of the BX-1 called the BX-1CLR, as well as a 1-round version for training and a 5-round version for states or countries that restrict magazine capacities.
 In 2011–2012, Ruger came out with the BX-25, a curved 25-round box magazine with a black composite frame and steel feed lips, as well as the 15-round BX-15 box magazine for states that restrict magazine capacities.
 Aftermarket options include 25-, 30-, and 50-round box magazines; 50-round teardrop-shaped rotary magazines, and 50- and 110-round drum magazines.

 The standard BX-1 rotary magazine stores the cartridges in a cogwheel-like holder, rather than stacked as seen in a box magazine.
 This allows the magazine to be compact and fit flush into the rifle without protruding from the stock at the natural balance point for one-handed carry.
 The bolt of the rifle pushes a cartridge from the metal feeding lip of the magazine with each shot, allowing the next cartridge to feed into place.
-The rotary magazine is also used by the Ruger's American Rimfire series bolt-action rifles, as well as the 10/22-footprinted "Summit" toggle-action rifles produced by Primary Weapon Systems/Volquartsen.
+The rotary magazine is also used by Ruger's American Rimfire series bolt-action rifles, as well as the 10/22-footprinted "Summit" toggle-action rifles produced by Primary Weapon Systems/Volquartsen.

 Not all Ruger 10/22 magazines are interchangeable, and firing a magazine with the wrong type of ammunition can result in a malfunction.